The University of Chicago Medicine offers numerous benefits to both our part- and full-time employees.

 Employee Retirement Income Plan

 An important part of retirement planning is the University of Chicago Medicine’s employee retirement income plan (ERIP).
-The ERIP consists of two parts:
+It provides eligible employees with a portion of their income they will need during retirement.

 Supplemental Retirement Annuity (SRA)

 The University of Chicago Medicine SRA gives employees an additional method for retirement savings.
 The amounts of contributions to the plan are subject to IRS limits.
 Deductions are made before state and federal income taxes are withheld from employee paychecks.
-An array of investment options is available through either TIAA/CREF and/or Vanguard.
+An array of investment options is available through TIAA.

 All new employees participate in a two-day, comprehensive orientation program.
 This orientation also includes special sessions on management practices and diversity in the workplace.
 Nurses receive an introduction to nursing practices at the University of Chicago Medicine.